EDT — Eastern Daylight Time

 What does EDT stand for?

 EDT stands for Eastern Daylight Time.
-It is the daylight saving version of the Eastern Time Zone and uses an exact offset of UTC-4:00, which is one hour ahead of EST (UTC-5:00).
+It is the daylight saving version of eastern time and uses an exact offset of UTC-4, which is why it appears during the part of the year when daylight saving time is observed.

 Is EDT the same as EST?